 It fit with my background qualifications, and I have enjoyed it since the beginning.

-I am now in a lead position, so I do less and less hands on programming.
+I am now in a leadership position, so I do less and less hands-on programming.
 I am leading a team of over 40 programmers, with scope in the coming year to move into functional management.

 What advice would you give to somebody considering SAS Programming as a career?